fsargento629/realista/README.md

 - More scrapers: idealista, bpi
 - Get a cheap PC to be a server (Ihave already bought www.realista.pt)
-- Or maybe deploy it to heroku ?
+- make it multiplayer.
+Not sure how.